9 Things That Happen to Your Body If You Stop Having Sex

 This is an unexpected benefit you lose if you’re not having sex—but fortunately, this one doesn’t require a partner to remedy.
 Here are 8 Budget-Friendly Sex Toys Worth Trying, with Wisdom from Clinical Sex Specialists.

 You may become less intelligent

-Okay you might not exactly be losing smarts but sex does affect our cognition.
-People who engaged in more regular sexual activity scored higher on tests that measured their verbal and spatial skills, according to a study published in The Journals of Gerontology.
+Okay, you might not exactly be losing IQ points, but sex does affect our cognition.
+People kitwho engaged in more regular sexual activity scored higher on tests that measured their verbal and spatial skills, according to a study published in The Journals of Gerontology.
 In addition, people who reported having sex scored higher on cognitive tests than those who had not had sex recently.
 The researchers think the brain boost may have to do with the hormones released during sex.

 - Sari Cooper, LCSW, certified sex therapist.